-Description: This is a very heavy-bodied snake with a neck that is distinctly narrower than its head.
+Description: This is a heavy-bodied snake with a neck that's distinctly narrower than its head.
 Dorsally it is brown or rusty brown with a row of about 25 black or dark brown square blotches down its back.
 Smaller similar blotches alternate on the sides.
 Ventrally it is yellow heavily marked with black or dark brown.

 Range: The brown water snake is endemic to the lower coastal regions of the Southeastern United States from southeastern Virginia, through North Carolina, South Carolina, and Georgia, to northern and western Florida (Gulf Coast), then west through Alabama and Mississippi, to Louisiana.